Kuroneko no Tango

 "Kuroneko no Tango" (黒ネコのタンゴ "Black Cat Tango"; originally Volevo un gatto nero "I wanted a black cat") is a tango song recorded in 1969 by young children in Italy and Japan.

-The original Italian version came last in the Zecchino d'Oro competition on 11 March 1969.
+The original Italian version was performed on 11 March 1969 in the Zecchino d'Oro, a televised Italian contest for songs sung by children, in which it finished joint 6th of 12 entries.
 It was written by "Framario" (Francesco and Mario Pagano), Armando Soricillo, and Francesco Saverio Maresca, and was sung by four-year-old Vincenza Pastorelli.
 In 2007, Pastorelli was arrested after an anti-prostitution operation dubbed "Gatto Nero" by Carabinieri; her appeal against a three-year prison sentence was pending in the Court of Cassation in October 2011.

 Nippon Victor asked the leader of a Japanese school choir called "The Larks" to nominate a member to record a Japanese-language version of the song.
 She chose her nephew, Osamu Minagawa 皆川 おさむ (born 22 January 1963), whose recording was released on 5 October 1969.
 The song reached number one in the Oricon chart, and sold 3 million copies, making six-year-old Minagawa the youngest artist ever to have a million-selling record.

 The Japanese lyrics bear no relation to the Italian ones beyond the central idea of a black cat.
 The Italian version is a children's song in which the singer complains at being given a white cat instead of a black one.
 The Japanese "black cat" symbolises the singer's flighty sweetheart, although Minagawa understood "Tango" to be the cat's name.
 The Japanese melody differs in rhythm in the verses, with the strong beats misaligned by 2 beats (half a measure) from the original Italian version, with a 2-beat rest inserted before the chorus to compensate.